ocsigen/lwt/README.md

 ## Installing

-1. Use your system package manager to install a development libev package, often called `libev-dev` or `libev-devel`.
+1. Use your system package manager to install a development libev package.
+   It is often called `libev-dev` or `libev-devel`.
 2. `opam install conf-libev lwt`